EURECA

 Description:

-UpFarming is a non-governmental organization that promotes urban agriculture through a variety of innovative projects, such as hydroponic and aeroponic systems.
-With a collaborative and technological approach, the organization mainly implements vertical urban vegetable gardens to grow fresh and healthy food in limited spaces.
-In parallel, it develops several initiatives to promote sustainability and food security in cities, such as workshops and other educational activities.
+UpFarming is a non-governmental organization that promotes urban agriculture through innovative projects like hydroponic and aeroponic systems.
+With a focus on collaboration and technology, the organization primarily implements vertical urban vegetable gardens to grow fresh, healthy food in limited spaces.
+Additionally, it develops various initiatives to promote sustainability and food security in cities, such as workshops and educational activities.

-One of the vertical vegetable gardens implemented by the organization is located in the Torres Novas Prison Facility and is cultivated by around 40 prisoners and with prison guards.
-The aim is to improve the diet of the prisoners and support families in the local neighborhood through the distribution of food.
-Prisoners obtain a professional certification in horticulture that will help the social reintegration after serving their sentence.
+One of UpFarming's vertical gardens is located in the Torres Novas Prison Facility, cultivated by around 40 prisoners and prison guards.
+The goal is to improve the prisoners' diet and support local families through food distribution.
+Prisoners receive professional certification in horticulture, aiding their social reintegration after serving their sentences.

-The organization is also present in Alvalade, Lisbon, at the Horticultural park Aquilino Ribeiro Machado (a former president of Lisbon City Council), where it seeks to encourage the involvement of consumers of all ages in the practice of the complete process of growing food products that produces benefits for individual psychological well-being and social cohesion.
+In Alvalade, Lisbon, UpFarming is active at the Horticultural Park Aquilino Ribeiro Machado, named after a former president of Lisbon City Council.
+Here, the organization encourages people of all ages to engage in the complete process of growing food, which benefits individual psychological well-being and social cohesion.

-UpFarming implemented and co-manages a project called “From School to Table”, which is a holistic production system composed of a horizontal vegetable garden, a vertical vegetable garden, an agroforestry ring and a composting station at Basic Scholl Dom Luís da Cunha.
-The food produced at the school is consumed by the inhabitants of the neighborhood and the cultivation process is used as a transversal and specific pedagogical tool, contributing to the well-being of the school community and to the formation of a generation that is more aware of environmental and food issues.
+UpFarming also implemented and co-manages a project called “From School to Table” at Basic School Dom Luís da Cunha.
+This holistic production system includes a horizontal vegetable garden, a vertical vegetable garden, an agroforestry ring, and a composting station.
+The food produced at the school is consumed by the neighborhood residents, and the cultivation process serves as a cross-curricular educational tool, contributing to the well-being of the school community and fostering a generation more aware of environmental and food issues.

 Read More